Trish Stratus: Women's Champion (2001–2003)

 On March 17, 2003, Victoria and Steven Richards defeated Jazz and Stratus in a tag team match when Jazz walked out on Stratus.
 After the match, Jeff Hardy saved Stratus from an attack by Victoria and Richards and then kissed her, resulting in Stratus becoming Hardy's on-screen girlfriend once more.
 The two would talk and kiss backstage, compete as an intergender tag team, and come to each other's aid when in danger during singles competition.
 At no point was their previous relationship acknowledged.
 The storyline was suddenly dropped when WWE released Hardy in April.
 This marked the second time in two years that a romance between Stratus and Hardy abruptly ended due to a setback in one of their personal lives.
 In neither instance did the angle fully play out or reach a conclusion.

 At WrestleMania XIX, Stratus ended her feud with Victoria by defeating her and Jazz to capture her fourth Women's Championship.
 Following WrestleMania XIX, Stratus entered a feud with Jazz following a match on the April 7 episode of Raw where Stratus defeated Jazz while Jazz's foot was on the rope.
 The following week on Raw, Jazz defeated Stratus cleanly via submission in a tag team match also featuring Ivory and Victoria.
 On the April 21 episode of Raw, Stratus was forced to team with Spike Dudley in a match against the Dudley Boyz.
 The match ended in a no contest after Bubba Ray Dudley destroyed Stratus, allowing Jazz to run down to the ring and hit an unconscious Stratus with a Bitchlock on to a table.
 Stratus would eventually lose the title to Jazz at the pay-per-view, Backlash.
 The Raw after Backlash, Eric Bischoff ordered a No Disqualification match between him and Stratus.
 If Stratus won, she would get a championship rematch the next week; if Bischoff won, he would get to spend a night with her.
 Bischoff would go on to win the match following interference from Jazz, though the stipulation was nullified when Linda McMahon confronted him after the match.
 The following week on Raw, Stratus received a rematch against Jazz for the title but was defeated.
-Stratus was once again unsuccessful in challenging for the title in a fatal four-way match on May 18, at Judgement Day.
+Stratus was once again unsuccessful in challenging for the title in a fatal four-way match on May 18, at Judgment Day.